SAUDIA Terms, Conditions, Passenger Advice, Notices and Liability Limitations

 ADVICE TO INTERNATIONAL PASSENGERS ON LIMITATION OF LIABILITY

-Passengers on a journey involving an ultimate destination or a stop in a country other than the country of origin are advised that the provisions of a treaty known as the Warsaw Convention may be applicable to the entire journey, including any portion entirely within the country of origin or destination.
+Passengers embarking upon a journey involving an ultimate destination or a stop in a country other than the country of departure are advised that the provisions of an international treaty (the Warsaw Convention, the 1999 Montreal Convention, or other treaty), as well as a carrier’s own contract of carriage or tariff provisions, may be applicable to their entire journey, including any portion entirely within the countries of departure and destination.
+The applicable treaty governs and may limit the liability of carriers to passengers for death or personal injury, destruction or loss of, or damage to, baggage, and for delay of passengers and baggage.

 DOMESTIC CONDITIONS OF CONTRACT (Within the Kingdom of Saudi Arabia)